Binary Tree Recursive/Level Traversal

 };

-With this approach, each node has its own depth
+In this way, each node has its own depth

-variable, which is the most flexible and can meet all BFS algorithm needs.
-However, defining an additional State
+variable, which is the most flexible and meets the needs of all BFS algorithms.
+However, since defining an extra State

-class can be cumbersome, so it's usually sufficient to use the second approach unless necessary.
+class can be cumbersome, using the second approach is sufficient when unnecessary.

-You'll soon learn that scenarios with weighted edges belong to graph algorithms and will be used in the upcoming BFS Algorithm Exercises and Dijkstra's Algorithm.
+You'll soon learn that scenarios with weighted edges belong to graph structure algorithms.
+This approach will be used in the upcoming BFS Algorithm Exercise Set and Dijkstra's Algorithm.

 For instance, you might see code that uses a stack to iteratively traverse a binary tree.
-However, this is essentially still a recursive traversal, just manually maintaining a stack to simulate the recursive calls.
+However, this is essentially still a recursive traversal, with the stack manually maintaining the recursion calls.

-Similarly, you might see code that recursively traverses a binary tree layer by layer.
-But this is essentially level order traversal, just presenting the for loop in the level order traversal code in a recursive format.
+Similarly, you might see code that recursively traverses a binary tree level by level.
+This is essentially level-order traversal, but it presents the for

-In summary, don't be confused by appearances.
-The traversal methods for binary trees are just these two.
-Once you master these two methods with the following tutorials and exercises, all brute-force algorithms will be a piece of cake.
+In summary, do not be misled by appearances.
+There are only these two traversal methods for binary trees.
+By mastering these two approaches through the following tutorials and exercises, brute-force algorithms will be a breeze.

 Why BFS is Often Used to Find the Shortest Path